-The term HENRY is said to apply to one of two groups of people— 1) millennials (born between 1980 and 2000) who make between $100,000 and $200,000 per year, or 2) families that make $250,000 to $500,000 per year (roughly).
+Coined in 2003, the term HENRY, or “High Earner Not Yet Rich,” refers to people who make an above-average salary but still don’t manage to accumulate much wealth.
+The term is said to apply to one of two groups of people: 1) millennials who make between $100,000 and $200,000 per year, or 2) families that make roughly $250,000 to $500,000 per year.

 Relocating to a More Affordable Area

+According to data published by Equifax, HENRYs tend to live in metro areas with higher costs of living, which may make growing assets harder.
 Choosing to relocate to a more affordable area might be an appealing option for those who can work remotely or transfer locations at their current jobs.
 Savings from a reduced cost of living could add up significantly over time.

 While moving may not be easy or simple, it could be one way for a high earner not rich yet to cut income-consuming costs and begin setting aside more money for wealth-aimed investments or savings.

 On top of local living expenses, another expense burden that tends to weigh heavily on many individuals, especially HENRYs, is taxes.
 Employees who earn higher salaries tend to pay more in income taxes.
 This is especially true in states that have state tax brackets that tax individuals at higher rates if they earn more money, as opposed to states with flat tax rates.